-Table 6: Schema attributes.
+Table 4: Schema attributes ( indicates attribute has a value).

-Attribute Domain Range Description allowedCharacter unitunit modi- fiervalue class string Specifies a character used in values of this class. conversionFactor unitunit modifier numeric Multiplicative factor to multiply by to convert to default units.
-(Added in version 8.1.0.) defaultUnits unit class unit Specifies units to use if placeholder value has no units. deprecatedFrom element string The latest schema version in which the element was not deprecated. extensionAllowed node boolean Users can add unlimited levels of child nodes under this tag.
-This tag is propagated to child nodes with the exception of the hashtag placeholders. hedId element string The unique identifier of this element in the HED namespace. inLibrary element string This schema element is from the named library schema, not the standard schema.
-(Added/removed by tools.) relatedTag node node A HED tag closely related to this HED tag. requireChild node boolean A child of this node must be included in the HED tag. reserved node boolean This tag has special meaning and requires special handling by tools. rooted node node A top-level library schema node should appear under this standard schema node when merged.
-SIUnit unit boolean This unit represents an SI unit and can be modified.
-SIUnitModifier unitModifier boolean Modifier applies to base units. ${\it SIUnitSymbolModifier}$ unitModifier boolean Modifier applies to unit symbols. suggestedTag node node Tag could be included with this HED tag. tagGroup node boolean Tag can only appear inside a tag group. takesValue node boolean Placeholder (#)should be replaced by a value. topLevelTagGroup node boolean Tag (or its descendants) can be in a top-level tag group. unique node boolean Tag or its descendants can only occur once in an event-level HED string. unitClass node unit class The unit class that the value of a placeholder node can belong to. unitPrefix unit boolean Unit is a prefix (e.g., \$ in the currency units). unitSymbol unit boolean An abbreviation representing a unit. valueClass node value class Type of value taken on by the value of a placeholder node.
+Attribute Target Description allowedCharacter valueClass Specifies a character used in values of this class. conversionFactor unit, unitModifier Multiplicative factor to multiply by to convert to default units.
+(Added in version 8.1.0.) defaultUnits unitClass Specifies units to use if placeholder value has no units. deprecatedFrom element This element is deprecated.
+The value of the attribute is the latest schema version in which the elementappeared before it was deprecated extensionAllowed node A tag can have unlimited levels of child nodes added. inLibrary element This schema element is from the named library schema, not the standard schema.
+(Added/removed by tools.) recommended node Event-level HED strings should include this tag. relatedTag node A HED tag closely related to this HED tag. requireChild node A child of this node must be included in the HED tag. required node Event-level HED string must include this tag. reserved node This tag has special meaning and requires special handling by tools. rooted node A top-level library schema node should appearunder this stan- dard schema node when merged.
+SIUnit unit This unit represents an SI unit and can be modified.
+SIUnitModifier unitModifier Modifier applies to base units.
+SIUnitSymbolModifier unitModifier Modifier applies to unit symbols. suggestedTag node Tag could be included with this HED tag. tagGroup node Tag can only appear inside a tag group. takesValue node # Placeholder (#)should be replaced by a value. topLevelTagGroup node Tag (or its descendants) can be in a top-level tag group. unique node Tag or its descendants can only occur once in an event-level HED string. unitClass node # Unit class this replacement value belongs to. unitPrefix unit Unit is a prefix (e.g., \$ in the currency units). unitSymbol unit An abbreviation representing a unit. valueClass node # Type of value this is.